Southern Tagalog Arterial Road: Redevelopment

-Bauan extension

-Another extension to Bauan, called the Batangas City–San Pascual–Bauan Road is proposed by the Department of Public Works and Highways as an alternative to the existing national road between Batangas City and Bauan.
-The project is expected to decongest the existing national road, whose traffic demand reached beyond capacity due to roadside establishments, industrial areas, and the Batangas Port, and increase economic development in the Batangas City–Bauan area.
-The proposed alignment of the toll road will start at the present terminus of STAR Tollway at barangay Balagtas, pass through the northern rural barangays of Batangas City and San Pascual, and end at the national road to Mabini at barangay Manghinao in Bauan.
-The proposed toll road is being constructed as an at-grade bypass only, connecting with Diversion Road, with right of way acquisition and construction works started on February 21, 2018.
+In December 2022, the Seamless Southern Tollways project was implemented on STAR Tollway to simplify the toll collection process to a single payment upon exit.
+Additional toll plazas were built at the Santo Tomas interchange, and the Santo Tomas toll plaza along the expressway was eventually demolished in 2025.

+In November 2023, STAR Tollway started a road widening project, which will increase the number of lanes from 2 to 3 lanes per direction.
+It also includes upgrading the final 2+1 segment in Batangas City to dual carriageway, including the construction of a northbound span for Sabang River Bridge at the Batangas City–Ibaan boundary and an eastbound span for Tinga River Bridge at barangay Tinga Itaas.

+In April 2024, the Balagtas Flyover opened, allowing traffic from STAR to bypass the Balagtas Rotonda en route to Batangas City proper or the Diversion Road.

 Toll

 The whole expressway employs a closed system, where motorists are charged based on the kilometers travelled from the entry to exit point vehicle class.
-Toll collection is done upon exit at STAR Tollway, SLEX, or MCX or at Skyway's Main toll plaza.
+Toll collection is done upon exit at the expressway, SLEX, or MCX or at Skyway's Main toll plaza in Muntinlupa, Metro Manila, under San Miguel Corporation's Seamless Southern Tollways program.

 The expressway fully implements an electronic toll collection (ETC) system, the Autosweep RFID, using RFID technology.
 Such ETC system is shared with Skyway, SLEX, NAIAX, TPLEX, and MCX.